Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 * Common ground, or 0V, or the negative lead of the power supply.
 * The transmitting pin (Tx) of one device is connected to the receiving pin (Rx) of the other device.
-* Similarly, the Rx is connected to the Tx.
+* Similarly, Rx is connected to Tx.

 Now, the devices can send data to each other by varying the voltage on the Tx lines, and read data by checking the voltage on the Rx line.
 UART uses a binary protocol, so there are only two voltage levels: high and low.